WladimirBec/svc/README.md

 `svc` uses two environment variables to modify its behavior.

-The first one is `SVDIR` which has the same utility as when used with `sv`, it specifies where the services directory is located, by default just like with `sv` it's set to `/var/service`.
+The first one is `SVDIR` which has the same utility as when used with `sv`, it specifies where the services directory are located, just like with `sv` the default is set to `/var/service`.

 If you use user-level runit services and you desire to manage them with `svc` you can set `SVDIR` to your services directory, like so: `SVDIR=~/services svc view` .

-The second one is `AVDIR` and it specifies where to find a collection of predefined runit services, by default it's set to `/etc/sv`.
+The second one is `AVDIR` and it specifies where to find a collection of predefined runit services, the default is set to `/etc/sv`.

 ## Building